porsche-design-system/browser-notification/README.md

-# Porsche - Notification Banner
+# Porsche - Browser Notification Banner

 ## Introduction
 Stand-alone self invoking JS snippet to show a Notification Banner if IE11 is detected.